GRI 401 Employment

 ---|

-Due to the decentralized organizational Occupational Health and Safety structures, this data is not available centrally at Bertelsmann (see GRI 403-1 ).
-A central collection of this data is not currently planned.
+Due to the decentralized organizational occupational health and safety structures, this data is not yet centrally available in a systematic manner at Bertelsmann (see GRI 403-1 ).

 GRI 403-9 Work-related injuries